openstack/octavia/doc/source/user/guides/monitoring.rst

 You can connect `Grafana <https://grafana.com>`_ to the `Prometheus <https://prometheus.io>`_ instance to provide additional graphing and dashboard capabilities.
-There are multiple `community built dashboards <https://grafana.com/dashboards?dataSource=prometheus&search=haproxy>`_ available that can be adapted to the Octavia metrics.
+A Grafana dashboard for Octavia load balancers is included in the etc/grafana directory of the Octavia code.